 What is it used for?
 Medicinally it is widely regarded as a strong antiseptic, a sedative, a stress reliever, a digestive enhancer and one of the strongest immune system boosters given its bactericidal and fungicidal properties.
-It is also known for it’s spasm relieving qualities, both respiratory (coughing) digestive (cramps) and nervous (convulsions).
+It is also known for its spasm relieving qualities, for respiratory (coughing), digestive (cramps) and nervous (convulsions).

 Will I like it?
-Aromatically, it is a green and tart but also sweet citrus aroma with soft floral undertones.
+Aromatically, it is green and tart but also sweet citrus aroma with soft floral undertones.
 It blends well with many other essential oils including citrus, floral, wood, spice and herb families of oils.
-Emotionally it is known for it’s uplifting and calming properties.
+Emotionally it is known for its uplifting and calming properties.

 How can I use it?
-A Release and Relax Diffuser Recipe: Try this at the end of a busy day to release and relax.
+Try this Release and Relax Diffuser recipe at the end of a busy day to release and relax.
 Combine the essential oil drops in a traditional diffuser or oil burner.